Reader’s Digest: Rise and Fall of a Publishing Giant

 In 1922, U.S. copyright law was governed by the Copyright Act of 1909, a far more permissive and ambiguous regime than today’s legal landscape.
 Back then, copyright applied only to registered, published works.
 There were no automatic protections for unpublished material, no moral rights, and very little enforcement.

-Reader’s Digest, for all its borrowing, made something new.
-It added editorial value.
-Today’s battle over copyright and AI is a battle not just about law, but about ethics, equity, and survival for creators.
+The principle may be similar, but the power dynamics are radically different.
+Unlike the Digest, many tech firms do not credit or compensate original creators.
+Reader’s Digest, while heavily borrowing, nonetheless added editorial value.
+Today’s battle over copyright and AI is not just about law; it’s about ethics, equity, and survival for creators.

-Reader's Digest the End of an Era...and a Short History
+Reader's Digest: The End of an Era...and a Short History

 I’m working on just that.

-It’s called Pulp History.
-History, shredded and served with bite.
+It’s called Pulp History: history, shredded and served with bite.

 Watch this space.